Nothing but the Truth: A Documentary Novel: Plot

-Philip ultimately decides to transfer to a private school, Washington Academy, despite protests from his father, as the tuition would use up all of his college funds and savings.
-The book ends in an incident at Philip's new school, where he is asked to lead his classmates in singing "The National Anthem".
-He cries and admits that he does not know the words.
+Philip's mother ultimately transfers him to a private school, Washington Academy, despite protests from his father, as the tuition would use up all of Philip's college funds and much of his parents' savings.
+On his first day at Washington Academy, Philip is dismayed to learn that the school does not have a track team.
+Later, when asked to lead his classmates in singing the national anthem, he breaks down crying and admits that he does not know the words.